 The Company of Merchants of the Staple of England

-The Company managed the supply of wool to the clothing industry throughout the 17th and 18th centuries in the UK but the industrial revolution brought problems of supply and ultimate decline.
+In the 17th and 18th centuries, the Company managed the supply of wool to the clothing industry in the UK but the industrial revolution brought problems of supply and ultimate decline.

 In the 19th century, the 'Merchant Staplers' still owned considerable property and survived within a strong family basis.
 It met twice a year in London at the Albion Tavern and the Trafalgar Hotel.
 Occasionally it intervened in the wool industry on standards for wool winding.

 The Staple company was revived in 1948 and today has over 100 Freemen, mostly from Yorkshire and London.
 The Company is governed by a Court of Assistants; it meets and dines in York and London.

 The Company runs a growing charitable trust with scholarships and projects in the wool, textiles and agricultural sectors, as well as university student travel bursaries.
 The long term objective is to increase the significance of its charitable activities.